-Attending multiple meetings a day can seem like a chore but a lack of interaction with colleagues is also an issue.
+Attending multiple meetings and scheduling several appointments a day can seem like a chore but a lack of interaction with colleagues is also an issue.

 As with in office meetings, a good way to ensure everyone’s time is used effectively is to clearly state the goal of the meeting, its agenda and what input will be required from attendees beforehand, so everyone is able to prepare accordingly.

 Structured meetings are great to spread information, but they don’t emulate the kind of casual conversation you get from co-workers chatting in an shared office space.

 Proposing less formal meetings with few attendees can be valuable to brainstorm or trouble shoot ideas that will increase the team’s productivity but also their morale, especially when transitioning from an office environment to working from home.

 Most working from home tips focus on being productive once you’re sitting at your desk.

 But a major element of your productivity is how energised and motivated you feel, and this is where your physical activity comes into the picture.

 Sitting down all day staring at a screen is a sure-fire way to tire your eyes – and brain.